I think this should be a standard requirement. Statistics show that couples that invest in this are less likely to divorce.

 Originally posted on The Knot Blog:

-A group called Kids Against Divorce has lobbied for a bill called the Colorado Marriage Education Act to be added to the ballot, which would require couples to complete 10 hours of prewedding counseling in order to apply for a marriage license and would include tax breaks for couples who continue to attend counseling after they’re married, reports The Denver Post.
+A group called Kids Against Divorce has lobbied for a bill called the Colorado Marriage Education Act to be added to the ballot.
+The bill would require couples to complete 10 hours of prewedding counseling in order to apply for a marriage license and would include tax breaks for couples who continue to attend counseling after they’re married, reports The Denver Post.
 If you’re marrying for the second or third time, the requirement would go up to 20 or 30 hours.